The practice of medicine has long been one of the highest status professions around - what could be more admirable than healing the sick?

 Elliot: Wow!
 I can't imagine picking psychiatry as a specialty after interning as a real doctor.

 - Dr. Cox even refers to his own psychiatrist as someone who couldn't cut it in real medicine.

 - Alan from Two and a Half Men is often belittled for being a chiropractor and not a "real" doctor.

-- Averted in the Bottle Episode "Secrets And Lies", where a nurse reveals she originally studied to be an MD but then switched to nursing so she could spend more time with each patient.
+- Averted in the Bottle Episode "Secrets And Lies", where Abby claims that the reason she dropped out of medical school and returned to nursing was so she could spend more time with each patient.
 She even lampshades the trope and claims that not all nurses have MD Envy.

-- And then the character becomes a doctor anyway a couple of seasons later.
+- And then she completes her medical education and becomes a doctor anyway a couple of seasons later.

 - Elaine dates an intern who's repeatedly failed his medical licensing exam.
 She insists on calling him "doctor" anyway so she can say she's dating a doctor.
 Later on, Elaine even helps him study for the exam to make him an actual doctor only for him to pass and dump her immediately afterward, under the rationale that as a doctor, he deserves better.